eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 + Hibernate ORM is an object-relational mapping tool for the Java programming language
 	- object-relational mapping allows software developers to convert data between type systems using object-oriented programming languages, OOPL.
 + ***Where possible, exploit [incremental computing](https://en.wikipedia.org/wiki/Incremental_computing), to speed up the performance of EDA tools that I develop.***
++ skill set:
+	- Strive for high code standards (continuously improving testability and code quality).
+	- Disciplined, methodical, minimalist approach to design and construct layered software components that can be embedded within larger frameworks or applications.